ppssphysics/UCI_HAR_CourseProject/README.md

 README.md, Created 26 December 2015

-# README.md : Data Science Coursera Project
+# README : Coursera Project in Data Science, Course "Getting and Cleaning Data"
-# Course : Getting and Cleening Data

 ## 1. Files provided in the directory